Last Updated on

 ‘Manga‘ (pronounced: mahn-gah) are popular comic books made in Japan and the Japanese are crazy about them.
 The stories can range anywhere from romance, adventure, fantasy, business to racy adult themes.
 Audiences of all ages read or watch manga in Japan.
 Some folk even like to dress up and look like popular manga characters!

 Thus, Manga Cafes in Japan otherwise called Manga Kissa are 24 hour internet cafes, furnished with wall-to-wall manga comic books and videos.
 Local Japanese who miss their bus home or need an overnight rest place, can rent a cubicle out for the night.
-For budget travelers, staying at a manga cafe may be a good option.
+For budget travelers, staying at a manga cafe are a unique budget option.

-Due to the low rental costs, a growing number of unemployed Japanese youth (aka Japanese net refugees) now use them over renting apartments.
-Thus, it’s said that over 75% of the cafes expect to be used for overnight stays and are generally stocked with enough things to make for a temporary living accommodation (Read here).
+Due to the low rental costs, a growing number of unemployed Japanese youth (Japanese net refugees) now sleep in net cafes over renting apartments.
+Thus, it’s said that over 75% of the cafes are used as overnight stays and are generally stocked with enough things to make for a temporary living accommodation.

 Some cafes are standard internet cafes, filled with cigarette smoke and internet gamers.
 Others have luxury options like charging stations, showers, sleep stations and/or unlimited soft drinks.
 It’s best to check out the outdoor signs to see what is included or do an internet research in advance to ensure a comfortable stay.